-Rachel is interested in learning from people about how they experience, perceive, care for, envision and create their shared environments.
-To this end, she has worked extensively with builder-dwellers in the USA and Scotland, attending to issues of power, art, labour, value and social imagination.
-Her recent work is concerned with architecture’s materials and social orchestrations, and the idea of thinking-through-making.
-She’s been considering the vibrant materials that make up the Scottish built environment, and the stories, lives, entanglements and skills that a focus upon them brings to the fore.
-In other threads of her research she’s been looking at the architecture of art schools for thinking about place and community and creativity, and also collaborating with colleagues Judith Winter (MMU, Manchester) and Cristián Simonetti (Pontificia Universidad Católica de Chile) on projects to do with concrete and the Anthropocene.
-Throughout, Rachel’s research methods involve playful experiment and participation in artistic practices of making.
+My recent work is concerned with materials and traces, with architecture’s materials and social orchestrations, and the idea of thinking-through-making.
+I have been considering the vibrant materials that make up the Scottish built environment, and the stories, lives, entanglements and skills that a focus upon them brings to the fore.
+In other newer threads of my research I've been looking at the architecture of art schools for thinking about place and community and creativity, and also collaborating with colleagues Judith Winter (MMU, Manchester) and Cristián Simonetti (Pontificia Universidad Católica de Chile) on projects to do with concrete and the Anthropocene.
+At ECA, with Mike Inglis and Cath Keay, I am collaborating on research and exhibitions to do with Art Extraordinary and alternative creativities and environments.
+Throughout, my research methods involve playful experiment and participation in artistic practices of making.

-Rachel lectures on her work internationally, publishes her writing, and exhibits photographic and installation work.
-She has produced exhibitions, run workshops and seminars and, in 2011, also organised an international conference funded by the Mellon Foundation on the theme of the senses and environmental values.
+I lecture on my work internationally, publish my writing, and exhibit photographic and installation work.
+I have produced exhibitions, run workshops and seminars and, in 2011, I organised an international conference funded by the Mellon Foundation on the theme of the senses and environmental values.